-We all know that muscular women look great naked, but, if you’re a muscular woman, finding the right clothing to look your best and flatter your physique can be tricky.
+We all know that muscular women look great naked, but finding the right clothing to flatter her physique can be tricky.
 Some styles can make us look blocky.
-This is because clothing is designed for the masses: skinny, average or plus size.
-There’s no Lane Byrant answer for muscular women.
-The good news is that the secret is in shapes — the cut of the top, dress or pants you buy.
-Below are four simple guidelines to make shopping for clothing simple.
+This is because clothing is designed for the masses: skinny, average, or plus sized people.
+Below are four guidelines to make shopping for clothing simple.
+Remember, the secret is in shapes — the cut of the top, dress or pants you want to buy.

 ***This page updates regularly to keep up with changing trends. ***

 Rule 1.
 Accentuate your shoulders and arms with form-fitting, shoulder-flattering, and/or sloping necklines

 Rule 2.
 Not so tight — look for breezy and/or halter-style tops

 Look for tops that compliment your build.
 The neckline should not broaden your upper body.
 It should be fitted, flowy, or the neckline should be cut in a way the shows off your muscles and does not smooth over them.
 This broadens the body.
 Also, avoid stripes that go across the body.
 Horizontal stripes create the illusion of broadness.

 Rule 3.
 Feel free to dress up, don’t be afraid of (stretchy) long sleeves, and you can’t go wrong with strapless

 Stick with V-necks and straps close to your neck.
 This will make your muscles will pop nicely!

 If you have nice glutes, a form-fitting long dress or short dress/skirt is good.
 Just don’t go too short.
 Short skirts/dresses can be flattering on a skinny girl, but a muscular girl is often more of an eyeful than an average or skinny girl when wearing a skinny, little thing.
 Stay away from mini skirts unless you want everyone staring at you.